redpanda-data/seastar-starter/README.md

 This project contains a small [Seastar](https://github.com/scylladb/seastar) program and minimal cmake scaffolding.
-The example contains both coroutines and continuation passing style uses of Seastar.
+The example contains both coroutines and continuation passing style uses of Seastar, and requires C++20.

 # Getting started